kennydukor/HomeLabSetup/README.md

 1. ✅ A domain name (e.g., from Namecheap - costs ~$10-15/year)
 2. ✅ A free Cloudflare account (sign up at https://cloudflare.com)
-3. ✅ Your Kubernetes cluster with Ingress NGINX and Cert-Manager installed ✅
+3. ✅ Your Kubernetes cluster with Ingress NGINX installed ✅

 ---